An Information-Theoretic Perspective on Variance-Invariance-Covariance Regularization: Self-Supervised Learning in DNNs: An Information-Theoretic Perspective

 \subsection{Data Distribution Under the Deep Neural Network Transformation}

-Consider an affine spline operator $f$ (\Cref{eq:CPA}) that goes from a space of dimension $D$ to a space of dimension $K$ with $K\geq D$.
-The span, which we denote as an image, of this mapping is given by
+Let us consider an affine spline operator $f$, as illustrated in \Cref{eq:CPA}, which maps a space of dimension $D$ to a space of dimension $K$, where $K \geq D$.
+The image or the span of this mapping is expressed as follows: